tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 With additional kind suggestions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (VirtualCitySystems GmbH).

+# Future

+Besides further testing and debugging, there are a number of improvements that we are thinking of, such as, for example:
+- Overall GUI improvements
+- Richer GUI, e.g. with more options for database administrators, and better CodeLists management/settings
+- Support of ADEs (e.g. the Energy ADE, to start with)
+- Support for appearances (at least for X3D Materials, if possible)
+- Support for other geometry types other than (Multi)Polygons (e.g. multilines for Terrain Instersection Curves)
+- Testing and initial support for the 3DCityDB v.
+5.0 (and therefore CityGML 3.0)
+- ...the sky is the limit...

 # Disclaimer

 This work started as a [TU Delft](www.tudelft.nl) MSc Thesis in [Geomatics](https://www.tudelft.nl/en/education/programmes/masters/geomatics/msc-geomatics) by Konstantinos Pantelios.
 If you would like to read more about his work, it is available [here](http://resolver.tudelft.nl/uuid:fb532bef-81b9-482b-921a-e7ce907cb544).
 The [3D Geoinformation group](https://3d.bk.tudelft.nl/) at TU Delft has created this fork of the initial GitHub repository to continue development in the future.
 You are kindly invited to submit issues (and ideas, and suggestions!) to THIS repository.